 The League of Women Voters of Virginia, in partnership with Fair Maps Virginia, worked to educate and inform voters on how Amendment 1 would impact Virginians, and end racial and partisan gerrymandering.

 Over 65% of Virginians voted to implement a fairer redistricting process by passing Amendment 1 — ending the longstanding practice of gerrymandering.
 Since Amendment 1 passed, there will be more opportunities for Virginians to have a voice in how the maps are drawn in 2021.

 Though we had a win in Virginia, the outcome in Missouri and New Jersey reminds us of the importance of fighting for fair and transparent redistricting processes in all 50 states and Washington, D.C.
-Join in the fight for fair maps by getting involved in our People Powered Fair Maps campaign and participating in your local redistricting process with your local League.
+Join in the fight for fair maps by getting involved with People Powered Fair Maps and participating in your local redistricting process with your local League.